kangli914/pycharm/README.md

   Note on using setdefault(key, value[default None]): this method is meant to use to set the default value for first time. once value was set and add to the dictionary, the following reuse the same method for the __same key will not set the value__ since it will return the value when key already exist:

   ```

   >>> d={}
   >>> d
   {}

 # use setdefault() first time it will add it to the dictionary.
-None was the default if value is not set:
+None was the default if value is not set

   >>> x=d.setdefault("a")
   >>> print(x)
   None

-  # use setdefault() second time, it will not add it to the dictionary but return the value as key already exists!!!!!!
+# use setdefault() second time, it will not add it to the dictionary but return the value as key already exists

-  # here both setdefault() and get() failed to set the new values since key already exists in the dictioanry:
+# here both setdefault() and get() failed to set the new values since key already exists in the dictioanry

   >>> x=d.setdefault("a", "1")
   >>> print(x)